metagenlab/zDB/docs/methods/annotation.rst

 -----------------

 The annotation pipeline summarized in **Figure 1** was fully automated using NextFlow_ .
-The code with detailed software versions and command parameters is available on github here_.
+The code with detailed software versions and command line parameters is available on github here_.

 -----------------------------------------------------
 Selection of PVC genomes integrated into the database